rdkcentral/rdkb-halif-ethsw/docs/pages/EthSWHAlSpec.md

 ## Interface API Documentation

-All HAL function prototypes and datatype definitions are available in ccsp_hal_ethsw.h file.
+All HAL function prototypes and datatype definitions are available in `ccsp_hal_ethsw.h` file.

-     1. Components/Process must include ccsp_hal_ethsw.h to make use of ethsw hal capabilities.
+1. Components/Process must include `ccsp_hal_ethsw.h` to make use of ethsw hal capabilities.
-     2. Components/Process should add linker dependency for libhal_ethsw.
+2. Components/Process should add linker dependency for `libhal_ethsw`.

 ## Theory of operation and key concepts